l0r3v/nixvim/README.md

 This is my personal configuration for [Nixvim](https://github.com/nixvim/nixvim), a Neovim configuration built using Nix.

-## Features

-- Modular and easily extendable configuration.
-- Configuration management with Nix for a declarative approach.

 ## Installation

 As it is a standalone module, you can try it using: